Dec 14, 2010

 WESLEY AUTRY: Well, you know what?
 Maybe 20 years ago, I was supposed to be at a certain point ...

 JAD: And then he explained to us exactly why he had jumped.
 He was the one guy who could.
-He said, right before his feet left the platform, this one specific moment from his life flashed to mind.
+He said right before his feet left the platform, this one specific moment from his life flashed to mind.

 ROBERT: A gun was put to your head and missed?
 So you were almost dead for a second or two.

-WESLEY AUTRY: I—I was almost dead, you know.
+WESLEY AUTRY: I—I was almost dead, you know?

-ROBERT: So, you think you might have been spared for a purpose?
+ROBERT: So you think you might have been spared for a purpose?

-ROBERT: I was spared for a reason.
+WESLEY AUTRY: I was spared for a reason.

-JAD: After that moment, he says, when the gun went click, and he didn't die, he always wondered why had God spared him that moment?
+JAD: After that moment, he says, when the gun went click and he didn't die, he always wondered why had God spared him that moment?
 Until he was on the platform and he saw the guy fall off, he says, then he knew, "This is why."

 WESLEY AUTRY: I—I can do this.